View Categories

 • Another variant of privatization is Disinvestment.

-• The greater the share of the public sector, the greater was the degree of socialization of the Indian economy.
+• The greater the share of the public sector, the greater the degree of socialization of the Indian economy.

-• Post Indian economy reforms 1991, the private sector is considered as the engine of growth.
-The new environment assigned an increasing role for the private sector.
+• Post-Indian economy reforms in 1991, the private sector is considered the engine of growth.

 Indian Economy: Exploring Reasons for PSU Disinvestment in India